Liebesgeschichte der schönen Magelone und des Grafen Peter von Provence

 Liebesgeschichte der schönen Magelone und des Grafen Peter von Provence (Love-Story of the Beautiful Magelone and Count Peter of Provence) is an eighteen-section German narrative in alternating prose and verse, with prose and one poem per section, by Ludwig Tieck.

-Published in 1797, it relates an anonymous Occitan tale dating back to at least the 13th century.
+Published in 1797, it relates an anonymous Occitan tale, Pierre de Provence, dating back to at least the 13th century.
 Count Peter of Provence leaves home in search of the reputedly beautiful Magelone, daughter of the King of Naples.
 He meets her, they fall in love, and they elope.
 But the two are separated by ill fortune and Peter becomes infatuated with a Muslim woman, Sulima.
 Peter and Magelone are eventually reunited and live happily ever after.

 The tale was expressed in print in French in 1453 (Pierre de Provence et la belle Maguelone) and in German in 1535 (Die Schön Magelona [sic]).
 The latter, which served as Tieck’s immediate source, resulted from a 1527 translation by Veit Warbeck issued after Warbeck’s death as a chapbook, or Volksbuch.

 Tieck’s narrative appeared in a three-volume collection of tales and dramas: Volksmärchen herausgegeben von Peter Lebrecht (Folk-Tales edited by Peter Lebrecht).
 In 1802 and 1803, Tieck worked on a drama based on the tale but completed only a short prologue in verse.
 Later, in 1811, Die schöne Magelone also appeared as a tale in his Phantasus.
 Furthermore sixteen of the eighteen poems were published separately as a lyric cycle, Des Jünglings Liebe (Of the Young Man’s Love).

 Between 1861 and 1869 Johannes Brahms set to music fifteen of Tieck’s eighteen poems, scoring them for voice with piano accompaniment.
 These were published as the composer’s Opus 33 in five volumes of three songs each in 1865 and 1869: Romanzen aus L. Tieck’s Magelone für eine Singstimme mit Pianoforte [sic].